toshi0383/iap-server/README.md

-AppstoreIAP
+iap-server
 ===========

-Appstore In-App Purchase server validation.
+Apple AppStore In-App Purchase server which verifies your receipt.

 For usage,please see examples/.

         var Verify = require('./Verify.js');